Three Rivers DRH Travel Support Scheme

-This Travel Support Scheme has been developed to support health discipline students from universities other than Charles Sturt, to undertake a clinical placement in the Three Rivers UDRH geographical footprint.
+This Travel Support Scheme has been developed to support health discipline students from universities other than Charles Sturt, to undertake a clinical placement in the Three Rivers DRH footprint.

 Eligible students can apply for $100 per week of placement, capped at $500.
 Payment will be made upon successful completion of the placement.
 Evidence of placement completion must be supplied by your university.

-Students need to be travelling 80km or more (one way) to the location of their clinical placement from their place of residence during university session.
+Students need to be travelling 80km or more (one way) to the location of their clinical placement from their home address and their place of residence during university session.

 If your application has been successful, payment will be made via bank transfer and may take up to 8 weeks to be issued after completion of clinical placement and receipt of all required documentation.

-Please note: Charles Sturt students should apply for the Three Rivers UDRH Placement Grant.
+Please note: Charles Sturt students should apply for the Three Rivers DRH Placement Grant.

-Students should meet the below listed criteria when applying for Three Rivers UDRH Travel Support Scheme (TSS).
-The parameters around the eligibility criteria are set by the Australian Government as part of the Three Rivers UDRH funding agreement.
+Students should meet the below-listed criteria when applying for Three Rivers DRH Travel Support Scheme (TSS).
+The parameters around the eligibility criteria are set by the Australian Government as part of the Three Rivers DRH funding agreement.

-1. Students are to be an Australian citizen, a New Zealand citizen, or a permanent resident of Australia (including the holder of an Australian permanent visa).
+1. Students are to be Australian citizens, New Zealand citizens, or permanent residents of Australia (including the holder of an Australian permanent visa).

-2. Students are to be enrolled in a recognised Health Profession Course from the following disciplines:
+3. Students are to be enrolled in a recognised health profession course from the following disciplines:

-For other Universities whose students undertake placements in our footprint, it can include other health profession courses as well (exclusions do apply - not all courses are included in our funding scope).
+For other universities whose students undertake placements in our footprint, it can include other health profession courses as well (exclusions do apply as not all courses are included in our funding scope).

-3. Placement is to be undertaken within the Three Rivers UDRH footprint.
+4. Placement is to be undertaken within the Three Rivers DRH footprint.

-4. Placement duration must be a minimum of 2 weeks (10 days consecutive at 80% of full time equivalent placement days).
+5. Placement duration must be a minimum of 2 weeks (10 days consecutive at 80% of full-time equivalent placement days).

-6. Applications must be submitted prior to the completion date of the placement.
+7. Applications must be submitted before the completion date of the placement.
 Applications submitted after the completion date of the placement will not be accepted.